Skip to Content

 Casinos across Nevada are required to report revenue figures to the Nevada Gaming Control Board to include what percentage of wagers they held as profit on slot games.

-A nerdy annual tradition of mine is to dig into that real-world data from the previous year to help you find the loosest slots in Las Vegas.
+A nerdy annual tradition of mine is to dig into real-world data from the previous year to help you find the loosest slots in Las Vegas.

 Unfortunately, the data we have access to isn’t granular enough to tell us how loose or tight slots were at individual casinos.
 Rather, the reporting will highlight groups of casinos based on where they are located (ie The Strip, Downtown, Boulder, etc).
-I’ll make sure to point out what casinos reside in zones identified as having looser slots.
+I’ll be sure to point out what casinos reside in zones identified as having looser slots.

 As a matter of housekeeping, casino slot “win percentage” is defined as the percentage of the total amount wagered by the player that the casino held as profit.
 For instance, a 10% casino win percentage means that the casino, on average, kept 10 cents of every dollar wagered on slot machines.